-- 1. When, on behalf of a consumer, a used powersports vehicle dealer negotiates the sale, exchange, or lease of a used or new powersports vehicle that the negotiating dealer does not own, the negotiating dealer: - a. shall, prior to the completion of the sale, exchange, or lease of a powersports vehicle, provide to the consumer for his or her review and signature the original copy of a "Compensation Disclosures" document that must include all of the information on the example form, below, but may include additional information; and, - b. shall retain the original of the completed and fully-executed "Compensation Disclosures" document in its records related to the subject vehicle, and shall also provide a copy of that document to the consumer. - 2.
-The current owner of a vehicle covered by this regulation shall not be a wholesaler. - 3.
-The "Compensation Disclosures" form, below, is an example format which a negotiating dealer may use to provide the required information to satisfy the disclosure requirements.
+- 1. When, on behalf of a consumer, a used powersports vehicle dealer negotiates the sale, exchange, or lease of a used or new powersports vehicle that the negotiating dealer does not own, the negotiating dealer: - a. shall, prior to the completion of the sale, exchange, or lease of a powersports vehicle, provide to the consumer for his or her review and signature the original copy of a "Compensation Disclosures" document that must include all of the information on the example form, below, but may include additional information; and,

+- b. shall retain the original of the completed and fully-executed "Compensation Disclosures" document in its records related to the subject vehicle, and shall also provide a copy of that document to the consumer. - 2.
+The current owner of a vehicle covered by this regulation shall not be a wholesaler.

-CODE OF COLORADO REGULATIONS Motor Vehicle Dealer Board
+CODE OF COLORADO REGULATIONS

+Motor Vehicle Dealer Board